Cape Town, South Africa

 All vehicles traveling on French roads must now carry a yellow fluorescent jacket, that can be put on if the driver has to get out in an emergency.
 The jacket must be carried in the car, not in the boot (not in the trunk), and be readily accessible.
 Drivers not carrying the obligatory jacket may receive an instant fine of up to 130 Euros, if stopped by police.
 More information about driving in France is available here.

 Car Hire International with our search facility powered by CarTrawler, finds rock bottom prices from various companies providing cheap car rental in France, such as Europcar, Budget, Alamo, Avis, Sixt and Thrifty.
 Cars may be picked up at all Airports in France, Ferry Ports, Major Railway stations and downtown car rental locations in cities in France.
+Search for a quote and book cheap car hire in France now.

 France boasts dozens of major tourist attractions, like Paris, Côte d'Azur (the French Riviera), the Atlantic beaches, the winter sport resorts of the Alps, the Castles of Loire Valley, Brittany, Normandy: Mont Saint Michel.
 The country is renowned for its gastronomy (particularly wines and cheeses), history, culture and fashion.